department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 ## Recommended accessibility tests

 - [ ] Screen reader tests (VoiceOver + Safari or NVDA + Firefox) - [read more about getting started with screen readers](#screen-reader-tests).
-Teams are encouraged to conduct their own screen reader tests, but DEPO platform acknowledges this is aspirational.
+Teams are encouraged to conduct their own screen reader tests as part of the software development lifecycle (SDC), but DEPO platform acknowledges this is aspirational.
 - [ ] Axe-coconut scans in daily development - [read more about the axe-coconut experimental plugin](https://www.deque.com/blog/test-leading-edge-accessibility-axe-coconut-axe-core-3-0/)
 - [ ] WAVE tool spot checks - [read more about the WebAIM WAVE tool](https://wave.webaim.org/)